chipster/chipster-openshift/k3s/README.md

 bash deploy-databases.bash
 ```

-If you deploy the databases repeatedly to try different settings, note that `helm uninstall auth` won't delete the `pvc`, which has to be deleted separately (`sudo kubectl delete pvc data-auth-postgresql-0`).
+If you deploy the databases repeatedly to try different settings, note that `helm uninstall auth` won't delete the `pvc`, which has to be deleted separately (`kubectl delete pvc data-auth-postgresql-0`).
 Otherwise e.g. the database password won't change.

 ```
 NAME: session-db